SuadeLabs/fire/documentation/properties/hedge_type.md

 ### fv_hedge_eco
 Fair value with an economic hedge designation.

+### net_inv_hedge
+hedge of the foreign currency exposure arising from the net investment in a foreign operation.

 ### portfolio_cf_hedge
 Cash flow hedge designation for a portfolio of financial assets or financial liabilities.